 Jackfruit has a very distinctive look—not only is it GIANT, but it’s also covered in a thick, spiky skin.
-It starts out as a bright green color, which is an indication that a young jackfruit is unripe.
+It starts out as a bright green color, which is an indication that it is unripe.
 As it ripens, it becomes more yellow and orange on the outside.
 These enormous fruits grow on both the branches and the trunk of a jack tree (which you do not want to stand underneath for too long).
 But, it’s best to pick jackfruit before they fall from the tree, otherwise they’re overripe at that point.

-One of the things that makes jackfruit so awesome is its versatility.
+One of the things that makes this fruit so awesome is its versatility.
 It can be eaten when ripe as a sweet fruit, or cooked when unripe to bulk up savory dishes.
 Jackfruit is actually a “multiple fruit,” which means it’s made up of hundreds and sometimes thousands of individual flowers inside.
 When it’s is cut open, you find tons of fleshy pods inside that are edible.
 The fibrous fruit is a great source of fiber, and it’s known for its unique smell—some say it’s sweet and fruity, others liken it to stinky feet or pet food.
 And, though jackfruit skin isn’t edible, the seeds can also be used in many ways and are extremely nutritious.

 What Does Jackfruit Taste Like?

-Despite its distinctive smells, describe as “musky” by some and fruity by others, jackfruit tastes delicious.
+Despite its distinctive smells, described as “musky” by some and fruity by others, it tastes delicious.
 The ripe fruit tends to be softer, oftentimes stringy, and undeniably sweet.
 The taste of ripe jackfruit has been compared to:

 - A sweet subtle blend of tropical fruits, like pineapple, banana, mango, and apple